 Additionally, we are looking for women who will serve as Mentors to the residents.
 All you need is some time, an open heart and compassion for this role.
 If you are interested or need additional information, For more information, please call (210) 268-3314, or email Deborah’s House.

-We at Deborah’s House envision a world where every woman can contribute to her greatest potential and be the woman she was created to be.
-Substance abuse addiction robs her of the ability to work and flourish.
-After a woman has completed treatment for addiction, she needs a home where she can stay sober, build healthy relationships, and work on her skills to enable her to find and retain gainful employment.
-Deborah’s House provides a safe, structured home-like environment for women in transition from substance abuse treatment to a life of self-sustainable confidence.
-Female mentors share compassionate guidance with each woman, while supporting her spiritual and personal growth until she is ready to face the world on her own.
+After a woman has completed treatment for addiction, she needs a home where she has accountability and support to stay sober, build healthy relationships, and work on her skills to enable her to find and retain gainful employment.
+Deborah’s House provides a safe, structured home-like environment for women transitioning from treatment for substance abuse to a life of self-sustainable confidence.
+Female mentors share compassionate guidance with each woman while supporting her spiritual, personal, and professional growth until she is ready to face the world on her own.

 Any woman who is recommended by her counselor upon completion of a residential treatment program and who is committed to finding meaningful employment and transforming her life.

 Residents will stay at Deborah’s House while continuing their outpatient recovery and practicing life skills as they pursue full-time work or school.
 With faith-based mentoring and an environment of structure and accountability, women addicts are more likely to continue the journey of healing.
 Spiritual growth in a home church will build social and spiritual networks for a lifetime.
 A volunteer mentor, trained specifically for this ministry, will give support and personal attention to each resident.
 Having looked at the research, Deborah’s House believes that ongoing recovery is possible when four underlying goals are met: